GPCsolutions/doliwoo/README.md

 * License: GPLv3
 * License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A Wordpress plugin acting as an interface between WooCommerce and Dolibarr
+A Wordpress plugin acting as an interface between WooCommerce and Dolibarr.

 ##**Description**

 * Allows Woocommerce to pull user, thirdparty and product datas from Dolibarr.
-* Can create orders and thirdparties in Dolibarr via its webservices, using WooCommerce purchase data
+* Can create orders and thirdparties in Dolibarr via its webservices, using WooCommerce purchase data.

 ##**Installation**

-* Extract the zip file
+* Extract the zip file.
-* Drop the contents in the wp-content/plugins/ directory of your WordPress installation
+* Drop the contents in the wp-content/plugins/ directory of your WordPress installation.
+* Copy conf.php-sample, modify it to fit your installation, then save it as conf.php.
 * Activate the Plugin from Plugins page.